Jazz Legends: Corea, Hancock, Clarke

 Any jazz aficionado willingly concurs one of the real legends of music is by far Herbie Hancock.
 His abounding career in music extends no boundaries of genres.
-Yet, he maintains his distinguishable voice.
-His five-decade career has won him 12 Grammy Awards involving Album of the Year in 2007 in support of “” Not enough can be said about the man.
-He is one of the legends of all time bringing the soul of jazz to the audiences worldwide.
+Yet, he maintains his recognizable voice.
+His five-decade career has won him 12 Grammy Awards involving Album of the Year in 2007 in support of “” Not enough words can describe the man.
+He is one of the jazz legends of all time, bringing the soul of jazz to the audiences worldwide.
 River: The Joni Letters.

 Hancock created a dramatic change in acoustic as well as electronic jazz, including R&B. He appears immortal because he is older than 71 years of age but looks like a young 50-year-old.

 Many Hancock devotees agree since he effortlessly crossed over his music, he is, without a doubt, one of the most treasured jazz musicians ever to grace the movement.
 Undeniably, Miles Davis is standing above the rest, and Hancock acknowledges Davis.
 Still, Davis understood talent when he heard it.
 He applauses Hancock in his autobiography.

 Hancock flexibility kept him centerstage performing jazz-rock fusion, funk, free jazz, bebop, world fusion, hip-hop, instrumental pop, and dance.
 All of his talents brought him 11 albums throughout the 70s and 17 from 1973 to 1984, including three in 1974.
 Such production is unsurpassed and placing him as one of the best eclectic musicians in all aspects of the jazz movement.